diamond-diadem/diamond-diadem.github.io/content/en/workflows/aiida-n2p2/description.md

 title: n2p2 Workflow Description
 linkTitle: Description
 toc: false
+description: "Description of the AiiDA-n2p2 workflow for training machine learning interatomic potentials using the n2p2 code and validating them with LAMMPS."
 ---

 This workflow is a workchain to train machine learning interatomical potential and validate it using lammps molecular dynamic software.
 It is based on The n2p2 repository which provides a software for high-dimensional neural network potentials in computational physics and chemistry.
 The methodology behind the Behler-Parinello neural network potentials was first described here: